dojscart/remote-payments-developer-docs/docs-site/docs/payment-methods/apple-pay.md

 ---
 title: "Apple Pay"
-weight: 2

 ---

-{{< lead >}}With Dojo your customers can securely make payments using Apple Pay on their iPhone, iPad, and Apple Watch.{{< /lead >}}
+>With Dojo your customers can securely make payments using Apple Pay on their iPhone, iPad, and Apple Watch.

 ## How it works

-You can accept Apple Pay payments on your site using the Online checkout.

 ## Try it out